bradleyq/ttt/README.md

 - Make sure you call `Canvas.repaint()` somewhere in your code in order to actually update the graphics window.
 Adding graphics elements does not automatically refresh the window in the starter code.

 ## Phase 3: Grid Alignment.
 Work in `Game.java`.
 In this phase, you will be implementing alignment of drawings to the grid.
 As you should have noticed, right now you can draw an X or O anywhere on the screen.
-This is not idea.
+This is not ideal.
 We want the Xs and Os to be centered on their grid spots.
 This is just a bit of math.
 For reference, look at the provided helper methods in `Game` class.

 Like much of the rest of this project, there are many ways to achieve this.
 The simplest, however, is to write a method to find the closest grid center.
 For me it was in `getIndex` which takes in one pixel coordinate value and finds the corresponding index in the grid.
 Then, I can easily find the center of the desired marker by doing `pos = d/2 + index * d` where `d` is the size of the gap between grid lines in pixels.